Outreach officer, Olivia, telling a group of prospective applicants about online resource, Oxplore.

 Who for: Students (All)

-Staircase 12 is an online hub of resources developed by University College for students aiming high at school and thinking about applying to top universities.
+Staircase 12 is an online hub of super-curricular resources developed by University College for students aiming high at school and thinking about applying to top universities.
 There are plenty of resources to help students develop their interests - book reviews from current undergraduates to give ideas about where to start 'reading around' the subject and ideas for stretching students beyond the school syllabus.

 To begin exploring this online hub, see here: Staircase 12

-St John’s Inspire Programme
+St John’s Inspire Digital

-Who for: Students (Y11)
+Who for: Students

 Informed Choices